swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-edit.md

 development workflows.
 The motivation for this proposal was in part based on the difficulties in defining the exact semantics for package pinning in conjunction with the existing semantics around the `Packages` directory.

+We have discussed whether or not hiding the sources for non-editable packages is the right default.
+The motivation for hiding the sources is that in a large, mature, stable ecosystem there are likely to be a large number of packages involved in any particular project build, and many of those are likely to be uninteresting to the package developer.
+In particular, while a project developer might be interested in the source of their direct dependencies, the sources of that packages own dependencies is an "implementation detail" from the perspective of the project developer.

+The downside of hiding sources by default is that it adds extra hoops for developers to go through to see those sources.
+In practice, we anticipate a workflow where a developer can easily transition between `--edit` and `--end-edit` efficiently if they need to easily inspect sources for one-off instances.
+For long-lived requirements (for example, needing to access a packages documentation), we anticipate that this problem will be solved by other mechanisms (for example, web hosted documentation or other mechanisms for browsing the source).

+We will revisit this default behavior if it proves problematic, and implement this feature with the flexibility to easily change the default.